 For technical difficulties, please see Questions and answers—application form technical issues.

-To validate the application form:
+To validate the preliminary proposal form:

 - click on the “Validate” button on the top right hand corner of the first page